BastardoSenpai/BootlegXCom/README.md

 ## To test the expanded game:

 Start from the MainMenu scene and begin a new campaign, selecting a difficulty level.

 In the CampaignMenu, customize your soldiers' appearances.

 In the WorldMap, observe the variety of available missions, including the new types.

 Visit the BaseManagement scene to construct and upgrade facilities.

 Use the ResearchLab to progress through the tech tree and unlock new technologies.

 Select a mission and enter the MissionScene:

 Verify that the map layout includes environmental hazards and interactive objects.

 Test different mission types and objectives, including the new ones.

 Observe how the difficulty settings affect gameplay.

 If applicable, engage in a boss fight and test the unique mechanics.

 Complete the mission and return to the WorldMap.
-Repeat steps 3-7, progressing through the campaign and testing different aspects of the game.